khoaho/AutoCAD.js/README.md

 Develop CAD software in JavaScript, with different APIs from Autodesk® AutoCAD®.
 JavaScript APIs for CAD makes JavaScript in AutoCAD® (version 2010 to recent 2015), BricsCAD®, ZWCAD++ as easy to use as possible.

-JavaScript APIs for CAD should come with .NETScript which is downloaded at www.NetOnApp.com
+JavaScript APIs for CAD should come with .NETScript which is downloadable at www.NetOnApp.com

 **CADapi.js : JavaScript APIs for CAD**